Olbrasoft/Mapping.Mapster.DependencyInjection.Microsoft/README.md

 # Mapping.Mapster.DependencyInjection.Microsoft
-Register classes for mapping dependent on Mapster
+Register classes for mapping and projection implemented using a mapster